Canadian Opera Company: History

 In 1989, Dickie named Richard Bradshaw of the San Francisco Opera as the COC's chief conductor and head of music.
 Bradshaw made his production conducting debut in 1991's Eugene Onegin.
-An 1985 agreement with the musicians' union had established a regular orchestra; Bradshaw's job was to improve the quality of the orchestra and its stability.
+A 1985 agreement with the musicians' union had established a regular orchestra; Bradshaw's job was to improve the quality of the orchestra and its stability.

 During this period, there was a large turnover in the administration of the company.
 John Leberg left to join Mansouri in San Francisco.
 Dory Vanderhoof left in February 1989.
 Margaret Genovese followed in April 1989.
 Philip Boswell left in 1992.

 In the spring of 1991, the COC performed three Mozart compositions on the 200th anniversary of his passing.
 The three operas: Cosi fan tutte.
 Le nozze di Figaro, and La clemenza di Tito These were performed at the renovated Elgin Theatre on Yonge Street.
 The COC would perform at the Elgin again later in 1991, 1992, 1993, and 1994.

 The 1991-1994 seasons saw a steady decline in subscriptions and attendance.
 From a peak in 1989-90 of 19,190 subscriptions, it fell to in 1994-95.
 Attendance dropped by over the same period.
 This was partly attributed to an economic recessionary period, and also the introduction of the GST tax that increased ticket prices.
 The financial position of the company also declined, being million in deficit in 1993.
 Dickie himself became an issue for the company.
 In the summer of 1993, matters came to a head with the board.
 Dickie left in October 1993.

 Bradshaw was named artistic director and music director.
 Elaine Calder, who was the administrative director of the Shaw Festival, was named general director in June 1994.
 Calder was expected to do dual duties with the company: search for a new opera house and improve the running of the company.
 Calder was unhappy with the situation and resigned in November 1997.
 In 1998, Bradshaw was named general director.
 He elevated Cathryn Gregor from musical administration to administrative director, leaving Bradshaw free to handle the artistic side of the company, and advocate for a new opera house.
 Philip Boswell returned to resume being the artistic administrator.